abdul-hamid-achik/django-nextjs-boilerplate/README.md

-# Django and Next.js Project Template
+# Django and Next.js Boilerplate

 I made this project template to make it easy to quickly bootstrap a full stack application following modern practices 🚀.

-## Generate project with cookiecutter 🍪
+## Install with cookiecutter 🍪

-`cookiecutter gh:sicksid/django-nextjs-project-template`
+`cookiecutter gh:sicksid/django-nextjs-boilerplate`

 ## Features
 - Full stack development with Django and Next.js 💻